backstage/backstage/packages/codemods/README.md

 # @backstage/codemods

 A collection of codemods for use with Backstage projects.
+They are intended to improve and simplify large scale refactoring, upgrades of code to use new implementations, alignment to ADRs or project standards, or other refactoring.

 ## Usage